RHL-RWT-01/agriConnect/README.md

-# FarmerConnect - Connecting Farmers & Businesses Directly
+# AgriConnect - Connecting Farmers & Businesses Directly

 ## Overview
 FarmerConnect is a platform that enables farmers to connect directly with businesses, eliminating middlemen and ensuring fair trade.
 It provides a seamless way for farmers to sell their produce at better prices while giving businesses direct access to fresh, high-quality products.